bwgroupltd/BW_DSP_Challenge/PART_1.md

     10. Get, build and install HifiBerry TCP-IP Server (allows SigmaStudio to connect to the DSP): https://github.com/bang-olufsen/create
-            IMPORTANT: Use You MUST use the 'BEOCreate1' branch.
+            IMPORTANT: Use You MUST switch branches and use the 'BEOCreate1' branch. git checkout beocreate1.

-            cd SigmaDaemon
+            cd SigmaTcpDaemon
             cmake .
             make
             sudo cp sigmaTcpDaemon /usr/local/bin/beocreate-tcp